In order to ensure a successful exchange, there are a number of steps you need to take, in addition to those that your

 The International Programs Office (IPO) will prompt all incoming exchange students to review course offerings on the SOLUS timetable, typically in July.
 Students will be asked to electronically submit their course selections through an online form.
 Instructions and further details will be communicated via Queen’s email.

 Before arrival at Queen's University, incoming students will be sent an update on their course approvals.
 Some students may be required to meet with the academic department.
 This is to provide additional information about their degree program and prerequisite courses to gain entry into the courses.
 The academic program at Queen's can be rigorous and the departmental advisers want to make sure that students have a good foundation in the discipline.
 Students are advised to bring a copy of their most recent academic transcript to show to advisers in the departments.

-A limited number of spaces in Jean Royce Hall are available for exchange students.
+A limited number of spaces in Jean Royce Hall may be available for exchange students.
 Jean Royce Hall has single private rooms with shared kitchen and bathroom facilities.
 Students can choose to cook or participate in an optional meal plan.
 The optional residence internet service is known as ResNet.
 See what is provided by Residence in their packing list.

 All residence allocations are made through a lottery system and housing in residence cannot be guaranteed.
 See Queen's University Residences for more details including relevant deadlines and application details.
 (You will require your Queen’s student ID (number) to apply.
 This will be provided to you after you have successfully applied to Queen's.)